-Phone Calls
+Use of Technology & Phone Calls

+The operation and utilization of digital and/or electronic devices such as cell phones, smartphones, iPods, notepads, notebooks, cameras, and/or personal computers is generally permissible if complementary to the educational activities of any OTA course.
 Students will not be excused from class for phone calls except for emergencies.
 The student who abuses this privilege will be counseled the first time and will receive a Course Deficiency Report for the next abuse of this privilege.